curtis-curtis/Machine-Learning/README.md

 lab4_task.py is about K-Means Clustering.

-pa1_sentiment_analysis_knn.py is about Nearest Neighbors.
+pa1_sentiment_analysis_knn.py is about K-Nearest Neighbors.